-Submissions for this CHI 2026 Workshop will open 18 Dec.
+Submissions for this CHI 2026 Workshop are now closed.

 Hanna Barakat, Archival Images of AI + AIxDESIGN